-And now it appears that birth control use may be to blame… or part of the equation.
-Let’s face it the pill as well as all other synthetic hormones suppresses ovulation at the seat of the brain.
+And now it appears that birth control use may be to blame… or at least, part of the equation.
+Let’s face it the pill, as well as all other synthetic hormones, suppress ovulation at the seat of the brain.
 How do we feel when suppressed?
 Depressed – right?

 Women are also unaware that synthetic hormones like any medication – deplete micronutrients in the body.
 Vital vitamins, minerals, and amino acids are crucial for mental/emotional and physical health.
 I have blogged extensively on this many, many times.

 The birth control pill and the use of other contraceptives is an uncontrolled experiment and the largest in medical history.
 We have all bought into this… but at what cost?

 We are now seeing hormone imbalance in epidemic proportions… depression, PMS, PMDD, postpartum depression.
 It is high time that we start relating this back to the pill and other LARCs (long acting reversible contraceptives).

 And it is also time to bolster our nutritional status – replace nutrients lost via pregnancy and via contraception.

 The late Leonard Shlain poses a question we all need to think about: